Matt Diaz: Miami Marlins

-Retirement
+On December 26, 2012, Diaz signed a minor league contract with the New York Yankees that included an invitation to spring training.
+He was released prior to the start of the regular season on March 17, 2013.

+On March 25, 2013, Diaz signed a minor league contract with the Miami Marlins organization.
+Diaz was promoted to the major leagues from their Triple-A affiliate, the New Orleans Zephyrs, on May 2.
+In 10 appearances for Miami, he went 3-for-18 (.167) with one RBI and one walk.

+On February 4, 2014, Diaz announced his retirement from professional baseball.

+Post-playing career

-On Feb.
-4th, 2014 Matt Diaz announced his retirement from professional baseball.
-On April 24, 2014 Diaz joined the Braves pre-game and postgame telecast of Braves Live on Fox Sports South, which he will do regularly for the 2014 season.
+On April 24, 2014, Diaz joined the Braves' pre-game and postgame telecast of Braves Live on Fox Sports South, which he will do regularly for the 2014 season.
 Diaz also does work for MLB Network Radio.

 Personal life

 A born-again Christian, Diaz and his wife Leslee have three kids, Nathan Everett, Anna Grace, and Matthew Jacob.
 Matt is the second oldest of four brothers: Zachary, contemporary Christian singer Jonny Diaz, and Benjamin.
 His surname has an Anglicized pronunciation which originated with his grandfather who had emigrated from Barcelona.
 He grew up in Lakeland, Florida.